-A student potentially subject to formal sanctions other than eviction from residence, suspension or expulsion, is entitled to a disciplinary conference, which will normally consist of an informal meeting between the student responding to allegations ("respondent") and an administrator who serves as a conduct hearing officer.
+A student potentially subject to formal sanctions other than eviction from residence, suspension, or expulsion is entitled to a disciplinary conference, normally consisting of an informal meeting between the student responding to allegations ("respondent") and an administrator.

 Students meeting the criteria of a disciplinary conference are eligible to participate in a restorative resolution.
 Restorative resolution, through a process that reflects Neumann University's mission and Catholic, Franciscan core values, may be an acceptable means of resolving a student conduct matter.
-During the student conduct process, Complainants may request a restorative resolution to the incident or the Student Conduct Officer may refer the incident to restorative resolution if appropriate.
+During the student conduct process, Complainants may request a restorative resolution to the incident, or the Student Conduct Officer may refer the incident to restorative resolution if appropriate.
 The purpose of a restorative resolution process is to promote reconciliation and create an agreement among the involved parties.
 This process promotes an opportunity for discussion of varying points of view, requires involved parties to consider perspectives of all involved, and encourages individuals to seek means to resolve the incident and prevent the occurrence of future incidents.
 The following are expectations for a restorative resolution at Neumann University:

-- Restorative resolution can be used only when all involved parties agree to the process as an option of resolving the incident. - If a mutually agreeable restorative outcome is reached, the terms will be drafted by the Student Conduct Officer and signed by the involved parties. - The document will be kept in student's confidential student conduct file.
+- Restorative resolution can be used only when all involved parties agree to the process as an option of resolving the incident. - If a mutually agreeable restorative outcome is reached, the terms will be drafted by the Student Conduct Officer and signed by the involved parties. - The document will be kept in the student's confidential student conduct file.
 Each party receives a copy of the agreement. - If the matter cannot be resolved during the restorative resolution process, or parties do not comply with the agreed restorative outcome, the matter will be referred for further student conduct action. - Neumann University reserves the right to deem an incident as inappropriate for the restorative resolution process.

-A student subject to eviction from residence, suspension, or expulsion from the University is entitled to an Administrative Hearing, which will normally consist of a formal meeting between the respondent and the Assistant Dean of Students or the Assistant Dean's designee.
+A student subject to eviction from residence, suspension, or expulsion from the University is entitled to a hearing, normally consisting of a formal meeting between the respondent and the Assistant Dean of Students or the Assistant Dean's designee.